C. Violet Butler: Other voluntary work

 Butler was active in juvenile clubs, playing fields, adult education and community centres, both locally and nationally.
 She retired after the Second World War but remained active in Oxford and maintained an interest in the development of post-war policy in the city.

 Legacy

 As an educator in Oxford, Butler influenced the generations of social workers between 1914–1945.
 Many of her students went on to launch their own local projects across the UK, India, West Africa and Malaya.
 For Butler's ninetieth birthday, A. H. Halsey and his colleagues decided to put together a collection of essays on social policy in her honour: Traditions of social policy : essays in honour of Violet Butler.
+Brian Harrison recorded 3 oral history interviews with Butler in September, October and November of 1974, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+The collection also contains an interview with her sister, Ruth Butler.
+Butler talks about her Oxford survey, Barnett House and the Lady Margaret Hall Settlement.

 After Butler's death, British civil servant John Redcliffe-Maud, who had been taught by Butler in the 1930s, described her as "an outstanding example of the British volunteer".
 14 Norham Gardens, where Butler was born, now has an Oxfordshire Blue Plaque in her honour.